 Commercial Real Estate Investment Options

-For those convinced that a commercial real estate investment is a good fit for their risk tolerance, time horizon, and return objectives, the options can be grouped into three categories:
+For those convinced that a commercial real estate is a good investment based on their risk tolerance, time horizon, and return objectives, the options can be grouped into three categories:

 In a direct purchase, an individual or group of individuals form a Limited Liability Company and use it to purchase a commercial investment property asset directly.
 With this option, the individuals involved in the transaction are responsible for finding the property, leasing it, working with lenders to line up financing, sourcing the down payment, and overseeing all property management activities.
 While this can be an attractive prospect for many, direct purchases require a significant amount of time, expertise, and capital to be effective.
 Individual investors rarely have all three and may be better off with another option.

 Real Estate Investment Trust (REIT)